Anubhav1977/Amazon_Clone/README.md

 # Amazon_Clone
-It's a simplified version of the Amazon website, developed using HTML & CSS Author - Anubhav Garg
+It's a simplified version of the Amazon website, developed using HTML & CSS.

+Author - Anubhav Garg